Stormwater Management & Why It Is Important

 In natural settings, falling rain and melting snow soak into the soil or make their way to streams and rivers.
 Eventually, all precipitation percolates into the groundwater supply or flows into the world’s oceans.

 In urban settings, things go a little differently.
 All buildings have roofs, driveways, sidewalks, parking lots, and other hard surfaces that prevent precipitation from absorbing easily into the ground.
 Instead, runoff is directed into gutters, ditches, and storm drains, where it eventually enters area waterways.
-All property owners in Maryland, Virginia, and Washington, DC are responsible for managing their stormwater facilities to help prevent flooding, erosion, and water pollution.
+All property owners in Maryland, Virginia, and Washington, DC, are responsible for managing their stormwater facilities to help prevent flooding, erosion, and water pollution.

-What is Stormwater Management?
+What Is Stormwater Management?

 Stormwater management is the process of understanding, planning for, analyzing, and controlling stormwater runoff.
 Business owners are required to manage their stormwater systems for the common good of the entire community.
 After all, water runoff doesn’t follow subdivision or community boundaries.